FAQ - WDCC User Interface & Download

 Please check the return value of the Jblob call.
 A return code of 0 is a successful transfer, any other value indicates a problem during data download.
 Please take a look at the Jblob documentation for a description of the different exit values.

-How can I use Jblob on DKRZ's mistral system?
+How can I use Jblob on DKRZ's levante system?

-Jblob is accessible on mistral via the module 'jblob', you only need to load the module by executing
+Jblob is accessible on levante via the module 'jblob', you only need to load the module by executing

 module load jbloband this will add the binary to your search path and prepare the Java environment.